DmitriiK/telegram_rag_search/README.md

 ## RAG based search over Telegram Messages
 Features:
-- retrieving of Telegram messages from exported data or directrly though Telegram API
+- retrieving of Telegram messages from exported data or directly though Telegram API
 - Creation of  an in-memory index of Telegram messages.
 - Building of "Topic tree" from these messages, using LLM
 - Visualize topic trees from messages using graph representations.